s-victor/TinyPedal/docs/customization.md

     localhost:6397/rest/sessions/getAllAvailableVehicles
     2. Click "Save" button which saves vehicle data to JSON file.

-Note, the importing feature is experimental.
-Maximum importing file size is limited to 5mb.
+Note: the importing feature is experimental.
+Maximum importing file size is limited to `5MB`.

 To add new brand name, click `Add` button.
 Note, the editor can auto-detect and fill-in player's full vehicle name from current active session.